Fairblock/fairyring/x/fairyring/specs/04_state_transition.md

 ## QueuedPubKey

 The queued public key is modified by a successful execution of the `MsgCreateLatestPubKey` message.
-It can also be modified in the end block of the PEP module.
+It can also be modified in the end block of the KeyShare module.

 - `MsgCreateLatestPubKey` message: If there does not exist a queued pubkey, a new one can be added via this message
 - End Block: If the active public key is not found or expires, the queued pubkey replaces it and is deleted.